exercism/javascript/exercises/concept/elyses-looping-enchantments/.meta/design.md

 - `arrays` because they are the basis data type here
 - `for-loops` because they teach the basics of iteration
 - `callbacks` and `arrow-functions` because they are needed for `forEach`
+- `conditionals` because they are needed in the exercise

 ## Analyzer